grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 - [AWS CloudWatch events](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-cloudwatch-events.html)
 - Custom data through [DirectPUT requests](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-sdk.html)

-The component uses a heuristic to try to decode as much information as possible from each log record, falling back to writing to Loki the raw line.
+The component uses a heuristic to try to decode as much information as possible from each log record, and it falls back to writing the raw records to Loki.
 The decoding process goes as follows:

 - AWS Firehose sends batched requests
-- Each individual record is treated individually
+- Each record is treated individually
-- For `record` received in each request:
+- For each `record` received in each request:
-  - If the `record` comes from a [CloudWatch logs subscription filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#DestinationKinesisExample), it will be further decoded and each logging event will be written to Loki individually
+  - If the `record` comes from a [CloudWatch logs subscription filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#DestinationKinesisExample), it is decoded and each logging event is written to Loki
-  - If not, the whole record is written raw to Loki
+  - All other records are written raw to Loki

-The component exposes some internal labels, available for re-labeling.
+The component exposes some internal labels, available for relabeling.
 The following tables describes internal labels available in records coming from any source.

 | Name                        | Description                                                                                                                                                                                         | Example                                                                  |